 If you’re a daughter of the King, why the heck are you still sitting in the middle of the road halfway between the poorhouse and the castle?

-You want to dress like a boho lumberjack mermaid?
+You want to dress like a sparkly lumberjack?
 Do it.
-You want to exclusively wear overalls and graphic tees?
+You want to exclusively wear overalls and vintage tee shirts?
 Do it.
-You want your aesthetic to be “background character from a Charles Dickens book”?
+You want your aesthetic to be “background character from a Jane Austen book”?
 Do it.

 You want to watch black-and-white mystery movies?
 Do it.
 You want to watch animated movies intended for kids?
 Do it.
 You want to watch Jane Austen period dramas?
 Do it.